 Attach one end of the SATA signal cable to the rear of the SATA hard drive and the other end to available SATA port on the motherboard.
-One of the Marvell 88SE9172 SATA controllers controls the onboard GSATA3_6/7 connector and the other controls the eSATA ports on the back panel.
+The Marvell 88SE9172 SATA controller controls the onboard GSATA3_5 and GSATA3_6 connectors.
 Then connect the power connector from your power supply to the hard drive.